-Rare radiative and electroweak processes have drawn a lot of attention from the high energy physics community because of several anomalies observed in previous measurements (mainly performed by LHCb) in $b \to s$ transition.
+Rare radiative and electroweak processes have drawn a lot of attention from the high energy physics community because of several anomalies observed in previous measurements (mainly performed by LHCb) in the $b \rightarrow s$ transition.
 The SuperKEKB / Belle II experiment started physics data-taking in 2019 and 74 fb-1 has been collected to date (September 2020).
-Belle II will have access to decay modes and measurements that are likely challenging at LHCb, such as the $B \to K^{()} v \bar{v}$ decay and various inclusive measurements, and will be able to provide an independent verification to these anomalies, possibly finding a hint for BSM in the near future.
+Belle II will have access to decay modes and measurements that are likely challenging at LHCb, such as the $B \rightarrow K^{()}v\bar{v}$ decay and various inclusive measurements, and will be able to provide an independent determination of these anomalies, possibly finding a hint for BSM in the near future.